 Over the past twenty years over 5.5 billion dollars have been spent on breast cancer research.
 While progress has been made, there are still 40,000 deaths from breast cancer a year in the United States.
 To prevent the majority of cases of breast cancer, it is time to refocus our efforts on what causes the disease.
 While genes and radiation are among known causes of breast cancer they only represent 30% of the cases.
 Many women have no risk factors to explain their disease.
 Our work in collaboration with the Love/Avon Army of Women has provided the first report of the microbiome of the breast ductal fluid and leads us to new insights into how microbes naturally present in our tissue may interact with our human cells in cancer development as well as how our cells fight cancer.

-Thank you for your interest in our efforts to meet the needs of the County of Los Angeles through our work for the underserved at Harbor-UCLA Medical Center and our research at Los Angeles Biomedical Research Institute (LA BioMed) on the Harbor campus.
+Thank you for your interest in our efforts to meet the needs of the County of Los Angeles through our work for the underserved at Harbor-UCLA Medical Center and our research at the Lundquist on the Harbor campus.

 The mission of Harbor-UCLA Medical Center is to provide high quality, cost-effective, patient-centered care through leadership in medical practice, education, and research.

-Having moved my research program to LA BioMed in late 2016, we are continuing our prior research efforts to improve patient outcomes through our melanoma research, identify new uses for previously understudied bacteria associated with breast cancer, and investigating how microbes in colon cancer tissue interact with the human immune system to aid (or impair) the body’s ability to fight cancer.
+Having moved my research program to the Lundquist in late 2016, we are continuing our prior research efforts to improve patient outcomes through our melanoma research, identify new uses for previously understudied bacteria associated with breast cancer, and investigating how microbes in colon cancer tissue interact with the human immune system to aid (or impair) the body’s ability to fight cancer.

-The rich research environment at LA BioMed opens new areas of research where the experience of my team can provide additional capabilities in immunologic and computational/bioinformatics expertise to propel new projects forward.
+The rich research environment at the Lundquist opens new areas of research where the experience of my team can provide additional capabilities in immunologic and computational/bioinformatics expertise to propel new projects forward.
 First, we plan to investigate the microbiome on various surfaces of skin and other areas where bacteria live on patients who get Staph infections.
-This is in collaboration with an expert team in infectious diseases who have a long standing track record studying community-associated methicillin-resistant Staphylococcus aureus (CA-MRSA) infections and skin infections.
+This is in collaboration with Dr. Loren Miller and his expert team in infectious diseases who have a long standing track record studying community-associated methicillin-resistant Staphylococcus aureus (CA-MRSA) infections and skin infections.
 You may have read about CA-MRSA, commonly referred to in the lay press as superbugs, and their role in various epidemics of skin infections in athletes, prisoners, and other people who have close contact with each other.

-We also are initiating a pilot project involves investigating oral cancers, one of the less common but most deadly and disfiguring cancers, which is also understudied.
-Based on our experience in the study of colon cancer, we hypothesize that the bacteria found in the mouth or within oral cancer tumors may interact with the body’s immune system to affect the ability to fight the cancer, or perhaps cripple the immune system so that the cancer can spread more easily.
+We also are initiating a pilot project investigating the potential role of microbes in fighting melanoma.
+Based on our experience in the study of colon cancer, we hypothesize that the bacteria found in the tumors may interact with the body’s immune system to affect the ability to fight the cancer, or perhaps cripple the immune system so that the cancer can spread more easily.